By Cory Puuri, EAA 1108982

 I used scissors to cut it down so that one end tucks under the clip of the clipboard and the other end is flush with the opposite edge of the clipboard, including rounding the edges.

 You may need to adjust strip lengths to fit your thigh.
 I measured my thigh, determined how much overlap I would need, and cut it to that length.
-The cloth will be used to cover any exposed VELCRO adhesive.
+The cloth will be used to cover any exposed adhesive.

 They should meet end to end in the center of the clipboard.
 The adhesive is incredibly sticky and you may only get one chance to adhere it in the desired location.
-Consider marking the location of the strips on the back of the board and expose only enough adhesive backing to adhere the VELCRO to the clipboard.
+Consider marking the location of the strips on the back of the board and expose only enough adhesive backing to adhere the fastener to the clipboard.

 Step 4 – Finish attaching the front side and cover adhesive.